Anilsharma012/easy-gov-forms/replit.md

 - **Wallet System**: CSC centers have wallets with balance, earnings tracking, and withdrawal requests
 - **Task Assignment**: Admins can assign form-filling tasks to CSC centers with commission
 - **Chat System**: Cross-dashboard messaging between admins, CSC centers, users, and leads
+- **Lead-User Access**: When leads are linked to registered users (via userId), CSC centers can view full user details and download their documents
+- **Lead Packages**: CSC centers can view and purchase lead packages from their dashboard

+### Lead-User Linking
+- **Lead Model**: Leads can be linked to registered users via the `userId` field
+- **Security**: CSC centers can only access documents of users whose leads are assigned to them (verified server-side)

 ## External Dependencies